SNICScienceCloud/technical-training/model-serving/README.md

 -----------------------------

-TERMINATE THE SERVER VM STARTED FOR THE TASK-2!
+TERMINATE THE SERVER VM STARTED FOR TASK-2!

 -----------------------------